 1010 E McDowell Road, Suite 101, Phoenix, AZ 85006

-EHLERS-DANLOS SYNDROME (EDS)
+EHLERS-DANLOS SYNDROMES (EDS)

 EDS is a genetic disorder of collagen that can cause a large number of problems.
 Although thought to be very rare by many physicians, it turns out EDS is quite common.
 It affects primarily women, starting in childhood or young adulthood.